DanielOaks/mlpds/src/pages/guides/dont-panic.md

 ---
 title: DON'T PANIC!
-A drawing guide – from beginner to expert, and everything inbetween
+subtitle: A drawing guide – from beginner to expert, and everything inbetween
 author: viwrastupr
 type: guide
 ---